igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 [Download Tools](http://cpprograms.net/devnull/nes_starter_kit_tools.zip)

-Download this file, and extract it to the "tools" folder within the `nes-starter-kit` folder.
+Download this file, and extract it to the base folder within the `nes-starter-kit` folder.
 Once you have done that, follow the steps below.
+It will replace the `tools` folder and a few things in it - that is expected and normal.

 **NOTE**: _This tutorial is built entirely for Windows - while things may be compatible with other Operating Systems, they are not supported with this guide._